skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 see what it is.
 Something is out there among the moonlit rocks, though.

-After a few hours Skeeve awakens from a nighmare.
+After a few hours Skeeve awakens from a nightmare.

 > I had several nightmares written up, which the character experienced
-> as long as hed owned the orb.
+> as long as he owned the orb.
 Whenever Skeeve slept, I'd roll the
 > dice and give Dan (in private) the details of the nightmares, which
 > were used to confuse and misdirect more than enlighten.
 Sadly, I no
 > longer have the descriptions of any of the nightmares.
 I do remember